itskunwar/Intagram_Bot/README.md

 # Intagram_Bot
 A bot built for automating Instagram that scraps all the users which don't follow you or for a friend you looking for.
-Further it sends message of list of tagged username to the person you are automating for over Instagram or to particular mail.
+Further it sends message of list of tagged username to the person you are automating for, over Instagram or to particular mail.

 Following are the list of libraries that will be required.